diehlpk/diehlpk.github.io/cv/index.md

 * Computer Science

 1. Simulating Stellar Merger using HPX/Kokkos on A64FX on Supercomputer Fugaku, (accepted) [Preprint](https://arxiv.org/abs/2304.11002)
-1. Concurrency in Chapel, Charm++, HPX, Go, Julia, Python, Rust, and Swift
+1. Benchmarking the Parallel 1D Heat Equation Solver in Chapel, Charm\texttt{++}, C\texttt{++}, HPX, Go, Julia, Python, Rust, Swift, and Java, (accepted)
+1. Evaluating HPX and Kokkos on RISC-V using an astrophysics application Octo-Tiger

 ###### Books edited